xdevplatform/xdk/xdk/typescript/docs/classes/ActivityClient.md

 # Class: ActivityClient

-Client for Activity operations
+Client for activity operations

-This client provides methods for interacting with the Activity endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all Activity related operations.
+This client provides methods for interacting with the activity endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all activity related operations.

 ## Table of contents